 I would NEVER purchase anything associated in any way from Lane or Hudson’s.

-Review about: Lane Furniture Sofa.
+Product or Service Mentioned: Lane Furniture Sofa.

 Reason of review: Not as described.

 Monetary Loss: $2500.